gansm/finalcut/doc/faq.md

 * If terminal detection did not work, it is useful to turn off the terminal detection with the parameter *--no-terminal-detection*.

-* If the color palette redefinition causes problems, you can switch off the color mapping with the parameter *--no-color-change*.
+* If the color palette redefinition causes difficulties, you can switch off the color mapping with the parameter *--no-color-change*.